jmdwrntn/deepanki/README.md

 ## Description
 This is a Python script to translate text and add a new card to Anki with the translation, using the [DeepL API](https://www.deepl.com/docs-api) and [AnkiConnect](https://github.com/FooSoft/anki-connect).

+I created this script as I watch YouTube or Twitch in my language of study (Finnish) for immersion and regularly come across more colloquial words or phrases.
+DeepL translation has proved far more capable than Google, particularly for Finnish.
+I considered a GUI or Anki addon but found a simple command line tool was quickest, allowing translation and adding to a new Anki card without having to change tabs or open windows (beyond terminal).

 ## Installation
 * Install Python 3
 * Clone this repo